Charles Edward, Duke of Saxe-Coburg and Gotha: Early involvement with the Nazi Party

 In 1932, Charles Edward's daughter Sibylla married Prince Gustaf Adolf, Duke of Västerbotten, the eldest son of the Crown Prince of Sweden and second-in-line to the Swedish throne.
 The marriage meant that Sibylla would be expected to become Queen of Sweden (which however did not happen).
 Charles Edward used the event as a public display of his ideology and to improve the damaged prestige of the Duke's family.
 More than a decade after the First World War it was a chance for them to appear important in international royal circles again.
 Coburg was decorated with Swedish and Nazi flags.
-5000 men in Nazi uniforms marched outside Veste Coburg.
+Five thousand men in Nazi uniforms marched outside Veste Coburg.
 Adolf Hitler and Hermann Göring congratulated the marriage.

 George V stopped Edward, Prince of Wales, from attending the wedding due to objections to Charles Edward's political views, although some of Charles Edward's British relatives did attend.
-In Sweden, which was in a politically unstable situation with a growing republican movement, the wedding became quite controversial due to the symbolism used and as Gustaf was known to have Nazi sympathies.
-The Swedish government were promised that some changes would be made to the programme for the event but these were not fulfilled.
+In Sweden, which was politically unstable with a growing republican movement, the wedding became controversial due to the symbolism used and as Gustaf was known to have Nazi sympathies.
+The Swedish government were promised that changes would be made to the programme for the event but these were not fulfilled.
 The wedding received much coverage in the German and foreign press.